comunica/Article-SSWS2020-AMF/content/evaluation.md

 In line with what was shown in the [first TPF AMF experiments](cite:cites amf2015), the triple-based algorithm reduces query evaluation times in only 2 of the 20 queries.
 Our new BGP-based algorithms on the other hand reduce query evaluation times and outperforms the triple-based algorithm.
-Only for 5 of the 20 queries, evaluation times are worse.
+Only for 5 of the 20 queries, evaluation times are not better.
 Our combined BGP algorithm is slightly faster than the simple BGP algorithm.
 By using both the combined BGP-based and the triple-based algorithms, we can reduce evaluation times slightly further.

-As an example, [](#plot_query_times_F3) shows the query result arrival times for query F3, and is similar to the arrival times for other queries.
+[](#plot_query_times_F3) shows the query result arrival times for query F3, and is similar to the arrival times for other queries.
 This figure shows that the time-until-first-result is the highest for BGP-based AMF algorithms.
 However, once this first results comes in, the arrival rate becomes much higher compared to the other algorithms.
-This delay for the BGP-based algorithms is caused by the higher download times for large AMFs, and explains the higher overall evaluation times for 5 of the 20 queries.
+This delay for the BGP-based algorithms is caused by the higher download times for large AMFs, and explains the higher or equal evaluation times for 5 of the 20 queries.

-Based on these results, we can confirm that there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).
+Based on these results, we confirm that there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).
-The simple and combined BGP algorithm are significantly faster than not using AMF metadata (_p-values: 0.0062, 0.0026_), which confirms [Hypothesis 1.1](#hypo-combine-1).
+The simple and combined BGP algorithms are significantly faster than not using AMF metadata (_p-values: 0.0062, 0.0026_), which confirms [Hypothesis 1.1](#hypo-combine-1).
 Furthermore, the simple and combined BGP algorithm are on average more than twice as fast as the triple-based algorithm, which make them significantly faster (_p-values: 0.0090, 0.0041_) and confirms [Hypothesis 1.2](#hypo-combine-2).
-Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms has no statistically significant effect (_p-values: 0.9484, 0.6689_), which confirms [Hypothesis 1.3](#hypo-combine-3).
+Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms shows no further statistically significant improvement (_p-values: 0.9484, 0.6689_), which confirms [Hypothesis 1.3](#hypo-combine-3).

 #### Caching
 {:.display-block}